-All electricity customers in NSW can choose their electricity retailer with licensed electricity retailers offering to supply customers on a range of different market contracts.
+All electricity and gas customers in NSW can choose their retailer with licensed energy retailers offering to supply customers on a range of different market contracts.
 You can choose any licensed retailer you want, and any offer.
 This can involve signing a market contract with a new retailer or your existing retailer.

 Under these market contracts, terms and conditions including pricing and other fees are subject to agreement between customers and retailers.
 Therefore, customers should shop around by comparing offers from retailers, and ensure they have the most appropriate and cost effective service for their needs.

-The Australian Energy Regulator (AER) operates a free electricity and gas on-line price comparison service Energy made Easy, which enables consumers to compare offers from different energy retailers to find the one that best meets their needs.
+The NSW Government operates NSW Energy Switch, which is a free online website to make it easier for customers to find the best prices.
+The Australian Government’s Australian Energy Regulator (AER) also operates a free electricity and gas on-line price comparison service Energy made Easy, which enables consumers to compare offers from different energy retailers to find the one that best meets their needs.

 While each retailer's bills are set out differently, the first page of an energy bill usually shows a summary of your account, including the amount you paid for the previous billing period, the total new charges for the current billing period, any amount owing from the previous billing period and the date payment is due.
 The period the bill covers (usually expressed in days) may be on the first or second page of the bill.